5. High risk population groups

 - Has the cared for person prepared any advance directives or a living will?

-- You can also ask for an Caregiver Emergency Card, which allows health and social professionals to identify you as a caregiver of a dependent person and to notify someone who is ready to take over and whose contact information is provided.
+- You can also ask for an Caregiver Emergency Card, (information provided in French only) which allows health and social professionals to identify you as a caregiver of a dependent person and to notify someone who is ready to take over and whose contact information is provided.